Football records in Croatia

 This page details football records in Croatia.
-It counts only results and records from 1992 onwards, as that year marked both Croatia's re-admittance into FIFA and start of Croatian First Football League.
-Prior 1992 Croatian clubs were part of Football Association of Yugoslavia.
+It counts only results and records from 1992 onwards, as that year marked both Croatia's re-admittance into FIFA and the start of the Croatian First Football League.
+Prior to 1992 Croatian clubs were part of the Football Association of Yugoslavia.
 Croatia declared independence from Yugoslavia in 1991.
 In 1993 Croatia was admitted into UEFA.